omniosorg/omniosorg.github.io/_docs/info/migrate_rpool_advanced.md

 rpool  9.50G  1.60G  7.90G        -         -     3%    16%  1.00x  ONLINE  -
 ```

-Before you are able to go further you need to fetch an **installation iso for the version of OmniosCE your have installed on the rpool**.
-[Get your iso her](https://omniosce.org/download.html).
-In this guide the installer iso for r151030ap is used.
+Before you are able to go further you need to fetch an **installation iso for the version of OmniosCE you have installed on the rpool**.
+[Get your iso here](https://omniosce.org/download.html).
+In this guide, the installer iso for r151030ap is used.

 Now boot your system using the downloaded iso and when you see the installer welcome screen choose the shell option: